hyperjumptech/monika/docs/src/pages/guides/examples.md

             "password": "somepassword"
           }
         }
-      ],
-      "incidentThreshold": 3,
-      "recoveryThreshold": 3,
-      "alerts": ["status-not-2xx", "response-time-greater-than-200-ms"]
+      ]
     }
   ]
 }
 ```

-The probe above will do a POST request to do an HTML form submission, with the defined request body.
-If the probe above has been alerted 3 times, it will not be sending any notifications because there are no notifications channel defined in the configuration.
+Using the configuration above, Monika will send a POST request to http://www.foo.com/login.php with the defined request's body.

 ## Multiple request